EllieChen-Git/100-Days-of-Code-Challenge/README.md

 Blockers

-- Overestimated time, didn’t have time to work on side projectss :cry:
+- Overestimated time, didn’t have time to work on side projects :cry:

 Today